-How To: Get Rid of Moss in the Lawn
+How to Get Rid of Moss in Your Lawn

 Low-growing greenery that reproduces by means of spores, moss can be a lovely velvety addition to your landscape if grown intentionally—but few folks want clumps of it in the middle of the lawn.
 In fact, the appearance of moss may indicate that all is not well with your turf.

 Read on to learn how to get rid of moss in the lawn, as well as make simple changes sure to restore its natural beauty.

-Control Lawn Moss By Raking
+How to Control Lawn Moss by Raking It

 Rake by hand.

-To get rid of a small patch of moss in the lawn, use a spring-tine lawn rake.
+To get rid of a small patch of moss in the backyard, use a spring-tine lawn rake.
 The trick is to rake at the moss from different angles to loosen and lift it.
 Then, collect and toss the moss into your compost bin or trash.

 Use a mower dethatching blade.